slenderman020/esx_iaa/README.md

 ```
 5) * If you want player management you have to set Config.EnablePlayerManagement to true in config.lua
    * If you want armory management you have to set Config.EnableArmoryManagement to true in config.lua

+6) * This script ins based on the esx_mafia and works with esx_doublejob
+   * The config zones are located in the Tequilala interior, please change it where you want to have the IAA Headcuarters.